vippsas/vipps-woocommerce/readme.txt

 == Changelog ==
 = 2024-1x-xx version 3.0.7 =
 If an order has been edited so that its value is less than the reserved amount, cancel the rest of the reserved amount after capture
+Also, if an order that has not been captured yet needs repayment (in the Processing state) we now allow this.
+The money can only be refunded after capture, but in this case we will release the "refunded" money as soon as the order has been set to "complete".

-Update the Badge block to the latest specifications and enable it for MobilePay
+Change epayment_cancel_payment logic to match documentation Update the Badge block to the latest specifications and enable it for MobilePay

 = 2024-11-18 version 3.0.6 =